$P$-Partition Generating Function Equivalence of Naturally Labeled Posets: Uniqueness from shape

 Suppose that $C$ is not a chain.
 This means that the width of $C$ is $2$.
 Every element in $P \backslash F$ must be less than an element of $C$ or else the width of $P$ would be at least $3$.
 Therefore every element of $R$ is greater than every element of $P\backslash R$ implying that $P$ is reducible.
 Therefore $C$ is a chain.

 We conclude the proof by showing that either $C \subseteq C_1$ or $C \subseteq C_2$.
 Suppose the minimal element of $C$ is an element of $C_1$.
-If $C$ contained an element $c_2 \in C_2$, then $c_2$ would be related to all of the elements in $P$, which cannnot happen if $P$ is irreducible. \end{proof}
+If $C$ contained an element $c_2 \in C_2$, then $c_2$ would be related to all of the elements in $P$ (for any element of $P \backslash F$ either also lies in $C_2$, or it lies in $C_1$ and is less than the minimal element of $C$, which is also less than $c_2$).
+This cannot happen if $P$ is irreducible. \end{proof}

 We say that an ideal $I$ of $P$ is a \emph{chain ideal} if $I$ is a chain.
 If $P$ is irreducible, let $a$ and $b$ (assume $a \leq b$) be the sizes of the two maximal chain ideals of $P$.
 One of these chain ideals will be contained in $C_1$ and the other in $C_2$.
-If, say, the largest chain ideal in $C_1$ has $a$ elements, then the $(a+1)$th element of $C_1$ is the smallest element of $C_1$ greater than the minimum element of $C_2$.
+If, say, the largest chain ideal in $C_1$ has $a$ elements, then the $(a+1)$st element of $C_1$ is the smallest element of $C_1$ greater than the minimum element of $C_2$.
 The value of $b$ can be described similarly.

+In terms of $J(P)$ (which we embed in $\mathbb N^2$ as described above), $a$ and $b$ can be determined by finding the coordinates of the largest points on the $x$- and $y$-axes.
+For instance, in Example~\ref{jp}, $a=1$ and $b=3$.

-\begin{lemma} Let $P=C_1 \sqcup C_2$ be irreducible.
+\begin{lemma} Let $P=C_1 \uplus C_2$ be irreducible.
 Then the values of $a$ and $b$ are determined by $\KP$, and if $a \neq b$, then there exists exactly one $(a+1)$-element chain ideal.
 If $I_{a+1}$ is this chain ideal and $P'' = P \setminus I_{a+1}$, then $K_{P''}(\mathbf{x})$ is determined by $\KP$. \end{lemma}

 \begin{proof} When the width of $P$ is at most $2$, $P$ has at most $2$ chain ideals of any given size.
-Also, since $P$ is irreducible, the only way for an ideal to have exactly one minimal element is if it is a chain ideal.
+Also, since $P$ is irreducible, the only way for an ideal to have exactly one minimal element is if it is a chain ideal (for if an ideal with width two had one minimal element, then this element would be less than every other element of $P$, which cannot happen if $P$ is irreducible).
 Since $a\leq b$, the value of $a$ is the largest number such that $P$ has two $a$-element chain ideals, and $b$ is the smallest number such that $P$ has no $(b+1)$-element chain ideals.

 The number of $k$-element ideals in $P$ is counted by $\rank_k(\KP) = \sum_{i,j} \anti_{k,i,j}(\KP)$.
 The $k$-element chain ideals are exactly the $k$-element ideals in $P$ that do not contain both minimal elements.
 We can count the number of $k$-elements ideals of $P$ that contain both minimal elements by counting the number of $(k-2)$-element ideals in $P'$.
 This is counted by $\rank_{k-2}(K_{P'}(\mathbf{x}))$.
 Therefore the number of $k$-element chain ideals in $P$ is counted by $\rank_k(\KP) - \rank_{k-2}(K_{P'}(\mathbf{x}))$.
 Thus the value of $a$ is the largest number such that